New antisemitism: A third wave

 Into this mix entered the United Nations.
 Lewis argues that the international public response and the United Nations' handling of the 1948 refugee situation convinced the Arab world that discrimination against Jews was acceptable.
 When the ancient Jewish community in East Jerusalem was evicted and its monuments desecrated or destroyed, they were offered no help.
 Similarly, when Jewish refugees fled or were driven out of Arab countries, no help was offered, but elaborate arrangements were made for Arabs who fled or were driven out of the area that became Israel.
 All the Arab governments involved in the conflict announced that they would not admit Israelis of any religion into their territories, and that they would not give visas to Jews, no matter which country they were citizens of.
 Lewis argues that the failure of the United Nations to protest sent a clear message to the Arab world.

-He writes that this third wave of antisemitism has in common with the first wave that Jews are able to be part of it.
+He writes that this third wave of antisemitism has in common with the first wave that Jews can be part of it.
 With religious antisemitism, Jews were able to distance themselves from Judaism, and Lewis writes that some even reached high rank within the church and the Inquisition.
-With racial antisemitism, this was not possible, but with the new, ideological, antisemitism, Jews are once again able to join the critics.
+With racial antisemitism, this was not possible, but with the new, ideological antisemitism, Jews are once again able to join the critics.
 The new antisemitism also allows non-Jews, he argues, to criticize or attack Jews without feeling overshadowed by the crimes of the Nazis.

 Antisemitism, but not a new phenomenon

-Yehuda Bauer argues that "new" antisemitism is not actually new.
+Yehuda Bauer argued that "new" antisemitism is not actually new.

 Yehuda Bauer, professor of Holocaust studies at the Hebrew University of Jerusalem, considers the concept "new antisemitism" false, describing the phenomenon as old, latent antisemitism that recurs when triggered.
-In his view, the current trigger is the Israeli situation, and if a compromise were achieved there antisemitism would decline but not disappear.
+In his view, the current trigger is the Israeli situation, and if a compromise were achieved there, antisemitism would decline but not disappear.

-Dina Porat, professor at Tel Aviv University says that, while in principle there is no new antisemitism, we can speak of antisemitism in a new envelope.
-Otherwise Porat speaks of a new and violent form of antisemitism in Western Europe starting after the Second Intifada.
+Dina Porat, professor at Tel Aviv University, says that, while in principle there is no new antisemitism, we can speak of antisemitism in a new envelope.
+Otherwise, Porat speaks of a new and violent form of antisemitism in Western Europe starting after the Second Intifada.

 Howard Jacobson, a British novelist and journalist, calls this phenomenon "Jew-hating pure and simple, the Jew-hating which many of us have always suspected was the only explanation for the disgust that contorts and disfigures faces when the mere word Israel crops up in conversation."